-3 mm full wetsuit, taped seams and GBS (glued and blind stitched) assembly.
+3 mm full wetsuit, watertight seams (GBS) and smooth cuffs.

-Reinforcements on the shoulders and lower back for +comfort when carrying a tank
+Shoulder and lower back reinforcements for more comfort when carrying a tank.

 Freedom of movement